-Medical school doesn’t teach it.
+Medical school doesn’t teach ADHD medications.
 The research can be confusing.
-Every patient is different.
-But physicians can help their patients effectively treat symptoms with ADHD medication using these concepts.
+Every patient’s ADHD symptoms are different.
+But physicians can help their patients effectively treat attention deficit hyperactivity disorder using these rules.

 The most recent Practice Parameters update on attention deficit disorder (ADHD or ADD) from the American Academy of Child and Adolescent Psychiatry (AACAP) recommends medication as a primary therapy for ADHD because it shows detectable, lasting benefit over multi-modal treatment.
 In other words, ADHD medication works.
 Yet, 93% of psychiatry residencies don’t mention ADHD in four years of training, and a full 50% of pediatric residencies don’t mention ADHD, despite its prevalence in the U.S. So how is a physician supposed to understand and adjust treatment plans without a rich background in ADHD?
 That’s where the following guidelines come in.

 1: Share the Facts About Medication and Its Alternatives

 Medication is the primary treatment of choice for ADHD.
 It is not the treatment of last resort when a person has tried literally everything else they can think of.
 Or at least it shouldn’t be — except for someone who has very recent or unstable substance abuse problems, or a medical condition including uncontrolled seizures, untreated cardiovascular disease, or an unmanaged mood disorder.
 However, once these conditions are under control, medication is the treatment of choice.